Tom Paciorek: After baseball

-Paciorek has served as a broadcaster for several years since retiring as a player, with his most notable stint as the color commentator on White Sox television broadcasts alongside Ken Harrelson, who affectionately called him by his baseball nickname, "Wimpy", on-air.
+Paciorek served as a broadcaster for several years after retiring as a player, with his most notable stint as the color commentator on White Sox television broadcasts alongside Ken Harrelson, who affectionately called him by his baseball nickname, "Wimpy", on-air.
 Paciorek broadcast for the White Sox from 1988 to 1999, then called selected games for the Detroit Tigers in 2000 and the Seattle Mariners in 2001 before calling the Atlanta Braves on FSN South from 2002 to 2005.
 In 2006, he was the color commentator for the Washington Nationals, but his contract was not renewed for 2007.
 He is fondly remembered amongst Nationals fans for his distinct pronunciation of "Alfonso Soriano," a Nationals outfielder that season: "Eelfahnso Soriaahno".

-In 1992, Tom Paciorek was inducted into the National Polish-American Sports Hall of Fame.
+In 1992, Paciorek was inducted into the National Polish-American Sports Hall of Fame.

 In the spring of 2002, Paciorek told the Detroit Free Press that priest Gerald Shirilla had molested him and three of his four brothers while working as a teacher at St. Ladislaus High School in Hamtramck in the 1960s.
 "I was molested by him for a period of four years," Paciorek said.
 "I would refer to them as attacks.
 I would say there was at least a hundred of them."
 Paciorek said he didn't tell anyone because no one would have believed him, saying "When you're a kid, and you're not able to articulate, who's going to believe you?" and "The church back then was so powerful, there's nothing that a kid could do."

-In 2016 Paciorek was named to the National College Baseball Hall of Fame.
+In 2016, Paciorek was named to the National College Baseball Hall of Fame.